winterForestStump/RNWF/README.md

 The amounts and times are exactly the same as the data from the Ministry of Finance's information reports on the placement of the fund's assets in bonds of other Russian issuers.
 2. and 10 000 mln CNY.
 The exact company names are unknown

-- As of the November 1, 2025 reporting date, there is a 437,9 million RUB subordinated deposit in VTB Bank and a 177.4 million RUB deposit in VEB Bank for financing an infrastructure project (without specifying which project exactly).
+- As of the December 1, 2025 reporting date, there is a 437,9 million RUB subordinated deposit in VTB Bank and a 177.4 million RUB deposit in VEB Bank for financing an infrastructure project (without specifying which project exactly).
 According to the program documentation (available in Russian at this [link](https://docs.cntd.ru/document/1313459592#6540IN), with an English translation available here [Ust-Luga_project_program_translation.md](translations/Ust-Luga_projest_program_translation.md)), these mentioned deposits are designated for financing the 'Ethane-containing gas processing complex in the settlement of Ust-Luga' project.